 The Sherman and Joyce Bowie Scott Hall will be the newest addition to the Carnegie Mellon University Campus.
 The 100K SF building will house wet and dry laboratories, collaborative and office spaces, a cafe, and a 10K SF cleanroom facility.
-This will become the new home for Nano Fabrication, the Energy Futures Institute, and it will provide an on campus location for the Biomedical Engineering Department.
+This will become the new home for Nano Fabrication, Wilton E. Scott Institute for Energy Innovation, and it will provide an on campus location for the Biomedical Engineering Department.
 This distribution will create a local hub for CIT.

 Scott Hall will be comprised of two unique components, the North Wing and the Courtyard.
 The North Wing will be an elevated multi-story structure built on the hillside between Wean and Roberts Halls which is a major crossroads for campus infrastructure.
 While the Courtyard will be a surface level structure built in the service space between Hamerschlag, Porter, and Wean Halls.